Polynomial definability in constraint languages with few subpowers: Preliminaries

-\begin{proof} By the classification of Post's lattice, every Boolean constraint language with few subpowers has either the Mal'tsev polymorphism $x+y+z \bmod 2$ or the (unique) majority polymorphism (this was observed e.g. in \cite{chen_expressive_2005}).
-In both cases, we obtain short pp-definitions of length $cn^2$, as in Examples \ref{example:lin} and \ref{example:2SAT}. \end{proof}
+\begin{proof} By the classification of Post's lattice \cite{post_two_1941}, every Boolean constraint language with few subpowers has either a majority polymorphism or an affine polymorphism clone.
+In both cases, we obtain quadratic-length pp-definitions, in the same fashion as in Examples \ref{example:lin} and \ref{example:2SAT}. \end{proof}

-We remark that, in general, the situation is much more complicated than in Theorem \ref{theorem:Boolean}: Already in the 3-element case there are constraint languages that have few subpowers, but neither a Mal'tsev, nor a near-unanimity polymorphism.
+However, on bigger domains, the situation is much more complicated.
+Already on the 3-element domain there are constraint languages that have few subpowers but neither a Mal'tsev, nor a near-unanimity polymorphism.
+For example \cite[Examples 2.1.1 and 2.1.2]{brady_notes_2025} have both a 3-edge polymorphism (and, in fact, even so-called \emph{generalized majority-minority polymorphism} \cite{dalmau_generalized_2006}), without being invariant under any Mal'tsev or near-unanimity operation.